This Gorgonzola and Mushroom Stuffed Beef Tenderloin is an exquisite, restaurant-worthy entree you can make at home! Perfect for the holidays.

 • I butterflied and stuffed the roast early in the day.

 • Then brought it out while the oven was preheating to allow the beef to take off some of its chill.
 This helps the meat cook more evenly.
+About 30 minutes will do.

-• It is then roasted and sliced into thick pinwheels.
-My family inhaled this spectacular beef, though the picky hubby needed to know exactly what was in the filling.
-I think he spotted a mushroom slice and worried about what other offending ingredients I might have snuck in.
+• My family inhaled this spectacular beef, though the picky hubby needed to know exactly what was in the filling.
+I think he spotted a mushroom slice and worried about other offending ingredients I might have snuck in.

 Though the hubby loved this, he used his own special sauce made by Heinz.
 I’d recommend the red wine sauce I shared with the recipe as it complemented the beef magnificently.

-Gorgonzola and Mushroom Stuffed Beef Tenderloin on a dinner plate with carrots and mashed potatoes
+Gorgonzola and Mushroom Stuffed Beef Tenderloin on a dinner plate with carrots and mashed potatoes.

 Serving Suggestions